 Choosing the correct WiFi channel involves many components.
 Not only do you need to consider both the number of devices connected as well as the channel overlap, but there’s also the question of frequency range.
 Most modern 802.11 wireless access points use the 2.4 GHz or the 5 GHz frequency bands.
 The 2.4 GHz band is currently the most popular (and congested), but the 5 GHz band is quickly gaining popularity.
 When choosing the frequency band for your wireless network, remember that each device must be compatible with the frequency band used by the Access Point.
 Keep in mind that many consumer wireless devices are not 5 GHz compatible.

 Single AP – find a channel with no overlapping networks – Since you are concerned with only one wireless network, choose the channel with the fewest networks using and overlapping it.
-If you are using 2.4 GHz, try to stick with channel 1, 6 or 11 to reduce the potential for future overlap.
+If you are using 2.4 GHz in the United States, try to stick with channel 1, 6 or 11 to reduce the potential for future overlap.
 For some other countries such as Australia, use channels 1, 5, 9, and 13.

-Multi-AP Infrastructure – Use channels 1, 6, and 11 in the 2.4 GHz – It is best to reuse the WiFi channels 1, 6, and 11 to avoid channel overlap.
+Multi-AP Infrastructure – Use channels 1, 6, and 11 in the 2.4 GHz (US only) – It is best to reuse the WiFi channels 1, 6, and 11 in the United States to avoid channel overlap.
 Learn more about dual-band WiFi network design.

 Adjacent Channel Congestion: When two networks use overlapping channels, their devices will transmit at the same time causing their frames to become garbled in the air.
 This reduces the performance of both networks.